 then we found the secondhand clothes:

-liz cleared some good stuff! nice dresses, vintage tops, a bally bag in super good condition.
+liz cleared some good stuff! nice dresses, vintage tops, and a bally bag in super good condition.

 peggy didn't get this yellow kimono afterall. but she got a pretty golden bag that only she could carry off and a gorgeous velvet wine-coloured skirt that i spotted but i couldn't fit lol

-i got that kimono jacket thingy, a leather satchel for rm15, a green bag from saturday by kate spade, and some plates lolol my arms had such a workout afterwards.
+things i bought: the kimono jacket, a leather satchel for RM15, a green bag from saturday by kate spade, and some plates lolol my arms had such a workout afterwards.

 well. we had so much fun haggling and digging and shopping that we basically forgot about lunch! by the time we realised that we had spent enough time at the market, it was already late afternoon HAHAHA. the stalls were packing up! we then decided to walk on to meiji jingu.